-You can configure the RangesToExpand attribute of the Result element in Parameters.xml to specify whether to expand house number ranges in addresses from countries for which individual house numbers are available.
-The FlexibleRangeExpansion attribute of the Result element specifies the scope of range expansion in suggestion lists.
-If you set the FlexibleRangeExpansion attribute to ON, Informatica Address Verification expands only the initial items in the suggestion list.
-Address Verification retains the ones at the end of the list as ranges if the number of items exceeds the maximum result count.
+You can configure the RangesToExpand attribute to specify whether to expand house number ranges in address suggestions from countries for which individual house numbers are available in the reference data.
+You can configure the FlexibleRangeExpansion attribute to specify the scope of range expansion in suggestion lists.
+If you set the FlexibleRangeExpansion attribute to ON, Informatica Address Verification might expand only the initial items in the suggestion list.
+Address Verification retains the items at the end of the list as ranges if the number of items exceeds the maximum result count.